alexhilman/k8s-at-home/README.md

 These instructions are condensed from the [Ubuntu Docker install guide](https://docs.docker.com/install/linux/docker-ce/ubuntu/).

-_At the time of writing Docker is not directly supported on Ubuntu 19.10, so we'll need to use the packages distributed for 19.04 (`disco`)._
+_At the time of writing, Docker is not directly supported on Ubuntu 19.10, so we'll need to use the packages distributed for 19.04 (`disco`)._

 ```shell script
 sudo apt-get update